 I am an assistant professor at the University of Illinois at Chicago.
 Broadly speaking, I am interested in most aspects of data center networking.
 I am especially interested in the intersection of network systems, operating systems, and computer architecture.

 In addition to my interests in computer science, I enjoy participating in many hobbies, including music, kaizo Mario, biking, boarding, and brewing.
 I enjoy many types of biking, from commuting on a road bike to riding dirt jumps on a BMX.

 MS, Computer Science, 2012

 BS, Electrical Engineering, 2009

 I am looking for motivated and passionate students.
 If you are interested in working with me, please feel free to reach out and start a conversation with me.
 My interests in computer science are broad, and I am willing to entertain any compelling projects.
 However, I am currently particularly interested in the following research areas:

 Explicitly co-scheduling network and CPU resources so as to maximize high-level application and infrastructure objectives.

 Integrating programmable NICs and switches into the OS and network core by developing new protocols and offloads that treat the servers and network in a cluster as a single heterogeneous processor.

-New abstractions and frameworks for developing microservices and function chains that are able to efficiently utilize heterogeneous environments.
+New abstractions and frameworks for developing microservices and function chains.
 By changing how applications are programmed, new paradigms can enable the design of clean-slate application communication primitives that are both simple and efficient and simultaneously able to benefit from advanced hardware offloads like RDMA and in-network stream processing.

 I am currently teaching the following courses at UIC: